Hodges Capital Management Inc. Sells 3,368 Shares of Brinker International, Inc. (NYSE:EAT)

-Hodges Capital Management Inc. reduced its position in Brinker International, Inc. (NYSE:EAT) by 5.4% during the first quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 59,393 shares of the restaurant operator’s stock after selling 3,368 shares during the period.
-Hodges Capital Management Inc. owned 0.13% of Brinker International worth $4,220,000 at the end of the most recent quarter.
+Hodges Capital Management Inc. decreased its holdings in Brinker International, Inc. (NYSE:EAT) by 5.4% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 59,393 shares of the restaurant operator’s stock after selling 3,368 shares during the quarter.
+Hodges Capital Management Inc. owned approximately 0.13% of Brinker International worth $4,220,000 at the end of the most recent reporting period.

-In other news, CEO Wyman Roberts sold 174,326 shares of Brinker International stock in a transaction on Tuesday, March 23rd.
-The shares were sold at an average price of $68.69, for a total value of $11,974,452.94.
-Following the transaction, the chief executive officer now directly owns 427,258 shares of the company’s stock, valued at approximately $29,348,352.02.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Rick Badgley sold 544 shares of Brinker International stock in a transaction on Thursday, February 4th.
-The shares were sold at an average price of $65.00, for a total transaction of $35,360.00.
-Following the completion of the transaction, the executive vice president now directly owns 26,666 shares in the company, valued at $1,733,290.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 187,870 shares of company stock worth $12,835,463.
-3.72% of the stock is owned by corporate insiders.

-Brinker International (NYSE:EAT) last issued its earnings results on Tuesday, January 26th.
-The restaurant operator reported $0.35 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.31 by $0.04.
-The firm had revenue of $760.70 million for the quarter, compared to analysts’ expectations of $756.79 million.
+Brinker International (NYSE:EAT) last released its earnings results on Tuesday, January 26th.
+The restaurant operator reported $0.35 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.31 by $0.04.
 Brinker International had a net margin of 0.67% and a negative return on equity of 12.26%.
-The firm’s revenue was down 12.5% compared to the same quarter last year.
-During the same quarter last year, the company earned $1.01 earnings per share.
-As a group, equities analysts anticipate that Brinker International, Inc. will post 2.54 EPS for the current fiscal year.
+The company had revenue of $760.70 million for the quarter, compared to analyst estimates of $756.79 million.
+During the same quarter last year, the firm earned $1.01 EPS.
+The firm’s quarterly revenue was down 12.5% compared to the same quarter last year.
+As a group, equities research analysts anticipate that Brinker International, Inc. will post 2.54 EPS for the current year.

-A number of equities analysts have weighed in on EAT shares.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Brinker International from $63.00 to $72.00 and gave the stock a “hold” rating in a research report on Friday.
-Morgan Stanley increased their target price on shares of Brinker International from $60.00 to $64.00 and gave the company an “equal weight” rating in a research report on Thursday, April 1st.
-MKM Partners increased their target price on shares of Brinker International from $75.00 to $82.00 in a research report on Thursday, April 1st.
-JPMorgan Chase & Co. raised their price objective on shares of Brinker International from $60.00 to $72.00 and gave the stock a “neutral” rating in a research report on Monday, March 15th.
-Finally, Loop Capital raised their price objective on shares of Brinker International from $61.00 to $75.00 and gave the stock a “buy” rating in a research report on Monday, January 25th.
-Ten analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-The company currently has a consensus rating of “Buy” and a consensus target price of $60.90.

 Brinker International Company Profile